constellation-daq/Constellation/docs/protocols/chp.md

 Upon service discovery through CHIRP, a CHP receiving host MAY subscribe to the CHP sending hosts as defined by 29/PUBSUB.

 A CHP sending host MUST publish messages to all subscribed CHP receiving hosts in regular time intervals.
 These messages are called "heartbeats".
+The CHP sending host SHALL publish messages over the entirety of its existence.

 A CHP sending host SHOULD publish additional messages whenever its internal state changes.
 These messages are called "extrasystoles".